psnev89/flatfair-challenge/README.md

 $ npm run test
 ```

-To compile and run app:
+To compile and run an example:

 ```sh
 $ npm run start
 # it will compile to dist/ folder
 ```

 ## Business rules